pavopax/pavopax.github.io/_posts/2015-01-19-sofware-carpentry.md

 categories:
 ---

-Below are notes from a talk at the Harvard Innovation Lab by Jim Waldo, CTO and instructor, Harvard University, on January 19, 2015.
+<i>Below are notes from a talk at the Harvard Innovation Lab by Jim Waldo, CTO and instructor, Harvard University, on January 19, 2015.
 The following notes cover about 85% of the talk.
 Slides (minimalistic) to be available at http://blog.harvardventures.org.
-See bottom for a bonus.
+See bottom for a bonus.</i>

 ## Intro notes
 If you're embarrassed by your code (by going open source) then you should not be distributing it to people in the first place.